Newsletter Subscribe

 Chicken breast, Chicken thighs, Onions, Potatoes, Carrots, Bell Peppers, Tomato Paste, Ginger and Garlic paste, Oyster sauce, Rice vinegar, Gochuchang, Salt, Soy Sauce.

-First, wash all of the vegetables.
+First, wash all the vegetables.
 Peel and chop the carrot into half-inch cubes.
-Chop the zucchini into half-inch cubes.
+Chop the zucchini into half-inch cubes as well.
 Slice the onion and thinly slice the garlic.
 Chop the bell peppers into one-inch pieces.
-Peel and chop the potato into pieces about two-thirds of an inch in size.
+Peel and chop the potato into pieces approximately two-thirds of an inch.
+Next, prepare the Dakbokkeumtang paste using oyster sauce, gochugaru, gochujang, rice vinegar, and black pepper.

-In this recipe, we’re using chicken breast and thighs.
-You can also use a whole chicken and chop it up into several pieces, or you can buy a tray of thighs and drumsticks at the supermarket.
-The chicken thighs are bone-in and have skin.
-Wash the chicken thoroughly, and slice the chicken breasts into one-inch cubes.
+We will be using both chicken breasts and thighs.
+You can also opt for a whole chicken and cut it into several pieces, or purchase a tray of thighs and drumsticks from the supermarket.
+Be sure to use bone-in, skin-on chicken thighs.
+Wash the chicken thoroughly, and then cut the breasts into 1-inch cubes.

+Also, include the tomato paste, ginger and garlic paste, dark soy sauce, oyster sauce, rice vinegar, salt, and black pepper.
 Gently mix everything by stirring from the bottom up.
-Cook the chicken for three to four minutes, stirring every ten to fifteen seconds from bottom to top.
-With this method, the umami flavour of the sauce and the fragrance of the aromatics will infuse into the chicken.
+Cook the chicken for 3 to 4 minutes, stirring every 10 to 15 seconds from bottom to top.
+With this method, the sauce’s umami flavor and the aromatics’ fragrance will infuse the chicken.

-South Korea has a ton of different side-dishes that can accompany this meal.
+South Korea has a ton of different side dishes that can accompany this meal.
 There are so many different varieties of banchans.
-Everything from Doedeok, to Kkakdugi is available and it all complements Korean food in a unique and beautiful way.
-Serve with Steamed rice, Kimchi, Jeon (Korean pancakes) and Kim (Seaweed).
+Everything from Doedeok to Kkakdugi is available, and each dish complements Korean food in a unique and beautiful way.
+Serve this dish with steamed rice, Kimchi, and Jeon.

 Store in the refrigerator for two to four days.
 Most Koreans prefer freshly made food, you can also freeze this recipe for up to three months.
 Simply defrost on the counter-top and reheat on the stove-top.

-Did you know that you can cook Dakbokkeumtang in a pressure cooker?
-Simply wash and prepare all the ingredients according to the recipe, including the water, and add them to a pressure cooker and set the timer for one hour.
+If you want a thicker gravy, chop one potato into small cubes.
+The smaller pieces of potato will thicken the sauce.
+Cut the other three potatoes into larger chunks to preserve the dish’s rustic appearance.
+The potatoes also absorb a lot of flavor, making them delicious in this stew.
+Did you know you can cook Dakbokkeumtang in a pressure cooker?
+Simply wash and prepare all the ingredients as per the recipe, including the water.
+Then, add everything to the pressure cooker and set the timer for one hour.